Student Records Law

 A: FERPA gives students the right to inspect and obtain a copy of their own educational records.
 The student may be charged a fee covering the cost of copying, but not the search or retrieval of the records.

 Q: Does a student’s right to inspect and obtain a copy of his or her student records include letters of recommendation?

 A: If a student voluntarily waives his or her right to inspection, the student can be denied the right to inspect letters of recommendation about the student.

 Q: How long should student records be maintained?

 A: U-M’s default retention policy is to retain records, including records for enrolled students (undergraduate and graduate) for seven (7) years after the individual separates from U-M*.
 Some documents, however, may be subject to shorter or longer retention periods.
 Below are a few examples and explanation as to when this might be the case.

 - Transcripts should be maintained indefinitely.

-- Academic units may make their own decisions about how long to keep records of dissertations and other professional work.
-We recommend that the units check with the Bentley Library to see if it has interest in this work for historical reasons.
+- Academic units may make their own decisions about how long to keep student exams, records of dissertations, and other professional work.
+We recommend that the units check with the Bentley Historical Library to see if it has interest in this work for historical reasons.

-* Separation from the U-M includes graduation, dismissal, or voluntary withdrawal by the student.
+* Separation from U-M includes graduation, dismissal, or voluntary withdrawal by the student.